Military discharge: Honorable discharge

 To receive an honorable discharge, service members must have received a rating from good to excellent for their service.
 Service members who meet or exceed most of the required standards of duty performance, committed no or minimal misconduct, and who complete their tours of duty, normally receive honorable discharges.
+Over 80% of U.S. service members separate with an honorable discharge.

 However, it is not necessary to complete a full term of service to receive an honorable discharge, as long as the discharge is not due to misconduct.
 For instance, service members rendered physically or psychologically incapable of performing assigned duties normally have their service characterized as honorable, regardless of whether they incurred the condition or disability in the line of duty, provided they otherwise met or exceeded standards.
 Similarly, service members selected for involuntary discharge due to a Reduction in Force (RIF) typically receive an honorable discharge, assuming their conduct while on active duty met or exceeded standards.
 Individuals with honorable discharges will also, under certain circumstances, be allowed to re-enlist in the US military.

 According to AR 635-200, paragraph 9–4, "The service of Soldiers discharged under this section will be characterized as honorable or under honorable conditions unless the Soldier is in entry-level status and an uncharacterized description of service is required.
 An honorable discharge is mandated in any case in which the Government initially introduces into the final discharge process limited use evidence as defined by AR 600–85, paragraph 6–4.
 (See para 2–6h for procedures for reinitiation or rehearing, if appropriate.)"

-As of May 8, 2025, U.S. armed forces policy requires an honorable discharge for any administrative separation based on a current diagnosis of gender dysphoria, a history of gender dysphoria, exhibiting symptoms consistent with gender dysphoria, a history of cross-sex hormone therapy, a history of sex reassignment, a history of genital reconstruction surgery, medical, surgical, or mental health constraints associated with gender dysphoria, or any unscheduled, scheduled, or planned procedures related to facilitating sex reassignment surgery, except where their record otherwise warrants a lower characterization.
+As of 8 May 2025, U.S. armed forces policy requires an honorable discharge for any administrative separation based on a current diagnosis of gender dysphoria, a history of gender dysphoria, exhibiting symptoms consistent with gender dysphoria, a history of cross-sex hormone therapy, a history of sex reassignment, a history of genital reconstruction surgery, medical, surgical, or mental health constraints associated with gender dysphoria, or any unscheduled, scheduled, or planned procedures related to facilitating sex reassignment surgery, except where their record otherwise warrants a lower characterization.
 This is the only separation category in current U.S. military policy where an honorable discharge is explicitly mandated.